OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 To get familiarized with the code, check the [API reference] (place_holder: link to API reference).
 We use [Dartdoc](https://pub.dev/packages/dartdoc) to build it and will ask you to use it as well when commenting your code.
 If you require assistance with Dartdoc please check [Using Dartdoc](#using-dartdoc) below.

-* Classes, variables, constants and relationship between classes should always be documented.
+* Classes, variables, constants, and relationships between classes should always be documented.

 * Your comments should be full English sentences.